zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

 you didn't even bother about routes because we had one "god route" that was used for everything.
 You define the controller, the action, and all parameters within just one single route.

 The big advantage of this approach is the immense time you save when developing your application.
-The downside however is that matching such a route can take a little bit longer due to the fact that so many variables need to be checked.
-However, as long as you not overdo it, this is a viable concept.
+The downside, however, is that matching such a route can take a little bit longer due to the fact that so many variables need to be checked.
+However, as long as you don't overdo it, this is a viable concept.
 For this reason the ZendSkeletonApplication uses a very generic route, too.
 Let's take a look at a generic route:

 .. code-block:: php